 III.
-ENERGY SPECTRA AND MIDGAP STATES
+ENERGY SPECTRA AND MIDGAP EDGE STATES

-In non-Hermitian TIs, the conventional bulk-boundary correspondence may be invalid while the real-space energy spectra are always reliable in predicting the emergence of topological edge states [13, 45].
+In non-Hermitian TIs, the conventional bulk-boundary correspondence may be invalid while the real-space energy spectra are always reliable in predicting the emergence of topological edge states [13,45].
 In view of this, we plot in Fig. 4 the real-space energy spectra of the finite sample considered in Fig. 2.
-As shown in Figs. 4(a) and 4(b), in the case of $\delta_0 = 0$, two midgap states of $\operatorname{Re}(E) = \pm 1$ and $\operatorname{Im}(E) = 0$ emerge within two symmetric band gaps for $\delta g > 0$, indicating a single topological transition around $\delta g = 0$ from the trivial phase with no midgap states to the nontrivial phase with two midgap states.
+As shown in Figs. 4(a) and 4(b), in the case of $\delta_0 = 0$ , two midgap states of $Re(E) = \pm 1$ and Im(E) = 0 emerge within two symmetric band gaps for $\delta g > 0$ , indicating a single topological transition around $\delta g = 0$ from the trivial phase with no midgap state to the nontrivial phase with two midgap states.
 It is worth noting that only the two midgap states are stable (the imaginary parts of eigenvalues are zero) while all other states will vanish with time (the imaginary parts of eigenvalues are negative).
 That is to say, the two midgap states are in fact the dark states mentioned above.
-In the case of $\delta_0 = 0.4$, however, we find that the upper and lower band gaps are markedly asymmetric so that only one midgap state emerges for $-0.1926 < \delta g < 0.1926$ while two midgap states emerge for $\delta q > 0.1926$, as shown in Figs. 4(c) and 4(d).
-This indicates two topological transitions around δg{\pm} with distinct topological phases characterized by different numbers of midgap states.
-More importantly, the two band closing points are consistent with the phase transition points predicted by δg{\pm} (see the gray square and dot), implying that the bulk-boundary correspondence remains valid in our model.
+In the case of $\delta_0 = 0.4$ , however, we find that the upper and lower band gaps are markedly asymmetric so that only one midgap state emerges for $-0.1926 < \delta g < 0.1926$ while two midgap states emerge for $\delta g > 0.1926$ , as shown in Figs. 4(c) and 4(d).
+This indicates two topological transitions around $\delta g = \pm 0.1926$ with distinct topological phases characterized by different numbers of midgap states.
+Note that in Fig. 4(c),